opentok/opentok-rtc/README.md

  * `ENABLE_STOP_RECEIVING_VIDEO` (Optional, default value: true): Whether to show the Stop Receiving Video control in the top menu of the room.
 (You can set this in the config file using the `enableStopReceivingVideo` setting.)

+  * `MAX_USERS_PER_ROOM` (Optional, default value: 0): The maximum number of users allowed in a room at the same time.
+Set this to 0, the default, to allow any number of users.
+(You can set this in the config file using the `maxUsersPerRoom` setting.)

 ## Customizing the UI